mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

 ```

-#### ComponentInfo Copy Implementation
+#### `ComponentInfo` Copy Implementation
 One other possible implementation could be that a copy of a `ComponentInfo` object is passed to the constructor.
 ComponentInfo is also cheap to copy because in the [copy constructor](https://github.com/mantidproject/mantid/blob/8ec802f56c5db2261a0f9502f30f67fe42530d62/Framework/Geometry/src/Instrument/ComponentInfo.cpp#L88) shared pointers are created to the orginal copy's data.
 This should also ensure that the undefined behaviour mentioned above should not happen.

 #### Classless Implementation
 Another idea could be to make the methods of `InstrumentRayTracer 2.0` a set of free functions.
 Each of the functions would need to take in a `ComponentInfo` and any other variables required to carry out the correct procedure.
 This approach would definitely eliminate the passing around of the `InstrumentRayTracer` object that currently happens.
-Also, there are not many variables that would need to be passed to each of the methods meaning calls to the methods would remain largely the same.
+Also, there are not many variables that would need to be passed to each of the methods meaning calls to the functions would remain largely the same.

 ## Usage of `ComponentInfo`
 If all goes well with the plan to use `ComponentInfo` where possible, it is very likely that the code to use `InstrumentRayTracer 2.0` will be very similar to the current method of using it.
-It seems that using the functionality of `ComponentInfo` is very much possible and might well be the best way to proceed.

 Possible methods from `ComponentInfo` that could be used in `InstrumentRayTracer 2.0` might include:

  * `componentInfo.getSource()` in `void InstrumentRayTracer::trace(const V3D &dir) const`
  * `componentInfo.getSample()` in `void InstrumentRayTracer::traceFromSample(const V3D &dir) const`